 Uniqueness of the Financial Instrument: the financial instrument being identified does not already have a FIGI associated with it.”

 Meeting the first condition is trivial: since the RA serves as the system of record for all FIGIs, assigning a novel FIGI is merely a matter of creating a new identifier and checking against the existing inventory to ensure that the identifier is new.
-Exactly how the RA (or a CP, see below) might elect to do this is left open to the organization in question, provided that uniqueness obtains.
+Exactly how the RA (or a CP, see below) might elect to do this is left open to the organization in question, provided that uniqueness is obtained.

 Meeting the second condition is much more elaborate than was meeting the first condition.
 The conceptual model of a financial instrument that has been employed in this standard, however, is key to addressing this issue.
 As explicated in Section 6 of this standard, a financial instrument is identified by multiple things, is classified by multiple things, and is associated with multiple things.
 It is this collection of relationships that needs to be understood so as to ensure that a given financial instrument has not already been assigned an identifier.